 Temperature High Alarm

 This error message is caused by the temperature signal from the conductivity sensor exceeding the user-programmed value for the high alarm limit.

+Possible Causes Corrective Actions

 The actual temperature is too high.
 Correct problem with process.

+The programmed value is set too close to

+the normal operating temperature.

-The programmed value is set too close to Go to the sensor input page and increase the the normal operating temperature.
-High alarm limit.
+Go to the sensor input page and increase the high alarm limit.